Test case prioritization using test case diversification and fault-proneness estimations: Discussion

 \subsection{Threats to validity}

+\textit{Construct Validity.} Construct validity focuses on the relation between the theory behind the experiment and the observed results.
+One of the main concerns of this threat is related to the evaluation metrics in our experiment.
+We considered the first-fail metrics as measures of the effectiveness of test case prioritization.
+The first failing metric has also been previously used \cite{noor2015similarity, noor2017studying, palma2018improvement, rahman2018prioritizing, abou2021detrimental} and is also reasonable to be used when only a few test cases fail such as our case.

 \textit{Internal Validity.} Internal validity refers to whether the relationship between the experiment itself and the result obtained is causal rather than the result of other factors.
-A major part of our experiment concerns the Defects4j and Defects4J+M datasets which we have relied on because of being previously reviewed by other researchers.
+A major part of our experiment concerns the Defects4J and Defects4J+M datasets which we have relied on because of being previously reviewed by other researchers~\cite{paterson2019empirical,noor2015similarity,luo2018assessing,mahdieh2020incorporating}.
 The main methods of our implementation are also parts of standard libraries which have been thoroughly tested.
 One concern that can be mentioned is using some parameters in methods, such as the number of clusters.
-In practice, choosing these parameters can be done using heuristics or by checking multiple values and choosing the one with the best performance.
-However, a more systematic study on the method for selecting these parameters can be proposed in the future.
+In practice, choosing these parameters can be done using heuristics (which is practiced in this paper) or by checking multiple values and choosing the one with the best performance.

 \textit{External Validity.} The experimental procedure has been performed on projects which are mostly implemented in the Java language; therefore, the results might differ in projects developed using other languages.
 However, the clustering algorithms are completely language-neutral and the defect prediction procedure is mostly based on language-independent features.
 Additionally, by using popular open-source projects that contain large test suites in our empirical study, we tried to study a completely real-world scenario.
-Despite these facts, in the future, we have to evaluate our approaches using projects with different languages and other characteristics in order to ensure that the results are generalizable.
+Despite these facts, in the future, we have to evaluate our approaches using projects with different languages and other characteristics to ensure that the results are generalizable.

+\textit{Conclusion Validity.} Conclusion validity focuses on the significance of the treatment specifically the statistical validity of the conclusions.
+To enhance conclusion validity, we applied the Wilcoxon signed-rank statistical tests to the results of the experiments to validate the significance of the conclusions of comparing the performance of the algorithms with each other.
+The Wilcoxon signed-rank has been applied in many TCP experimental comparisons \cite{luo2016large, kwon2014test, wang2017qtep, luo2018static}.
+This non-parametric test is chosen since we did not make assumptions that the data under consideration is normally distributed.